jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 ### <span style="color: red">D. Not so Good</span>
-* Do not apply first-field alignment
+* Do not apply first-item alignment
 <pre>
 SELECT
       CU.Name